How to Keep Bedrest From Ruining Your Life

-If you have a chronic illness, it is safe to presume that you have had your share of bed rest.
-Having your doctor prescribe bed rest can feel like the end of the world, even for those who experience it often if you don’t plan for it or adjust your attitude.
-I am currently on doctor ordered bed rest due to severely sprained and torn abdominal/back muscles.
-The following five tips are why my world is not ending, how I will get by without losing my mind, and what you should keep in mind the next time you are ordered to stay in bed by your doctor or chronic illness.
+If you have a chronic illness, it is safe to presume that you have had your share of bedrest.
+Having your doctor prescribe bedrest can feel like the end of the world, even for those who experience it often if you don’t plan for it or adjust your attitude.
+With that said, I have had my fair share of bed rest and have learned to make the best of it.
+The following tips are why my world no longer ends when I have to rest, how I get by without losing my mind, and what you should keep in mind the next time you are ordered to stay in bed by your doctor or chronic illness.

-Tip number 3: Do what you can from bed, but get real!
+Tip Number 3: Do what you can from the bed, but get real!

-Because I experience at least one spell of extended bed rest a year, I had to make changes to my life so that my world wouldn’t fall apart each time my chronic illnesses, surgeries, or injuries.
+I had to make changes to my life so that my world wouldn’t fall apart each time my chronic illnesses, surgeries, or injuries.
 Ninety percent of what I commit to or take on workwise can be done from my bed.
 For my other commitments and for those of you who aren’t able to perform your job from bed it’s time to get real.
 Give yourself the time your body needs to heal.
 The moment you know that you are going to be down and have an approximate idea for how long, start making different arrangements.
 Cancel, reschedule, or find someone else to take your place.
 Don’t lose the respect of a client/charity/group by cancelling last minute if you don’t have to, give them ample time to replace you.

-As I shared in my vlog “Why you should treat yourself” last week, it’s okay to indulge and reward yourself sometimes!
-I no longer view bed rest as a prison sentence.
-Bed rest is prescribed because that is what our bodies need at that time.
-To make this go around a little more enjoyable I purchased new pajama bottoms and leggings.
+As I shared in my vlog “Why you should treat yourself”, it’s okay to indulge and reward yourself sometimes!
+I no longer view bedrest as a prison sentence.
+Bedrest is prescribed because that is what our bodies need at that time.
+To make my time down in Sept.
+2017 a little more enjoyable, I purchased new pajama bottoms and leggings.
 You may want to purchase a new pillow or bedding, lotion, sleep mask, basically anything that will make you more comfortable.

 That’s right, have fun!!!
 Play board games, online games like Words with Friends, marathon through TV series that you haven’t had time to watch before on Netflix or Hulu, crochet or knit, color or draw, the ideas are endless….
 Another way to use this time is to catch up with friends and family with phone calls or Skype.
 Our attitude plays a huge role in our recovery, will you let yours make your recovery time miserable or will you find ways to enjoy this moment in your life?